VladBangPao/Pipa/README.md

       //OR:
       job = {
-            /*just assume you have rs and ws node streamables exposed to you here and manipulate your rstream and send it to wstream*/
+            /*just assume you have your rs and ws node streamables exposed to you here and manipulate your rstream and send it to wstream*/

       }